rocrill/velo_city/README.md

   * Beneath the description there is a dropdown menu to select the size of the item.
 Underneath this there is a link to a size guide pdf for bikes and clothing.
   * Beneath the size selection there is a button to select the quantity of the item you would like, and a button to add this to your shopping cart.
   * Links to edit and delete the post will also appear here if an admin user is logged in.
-  * At the bottom od the page is a 'You May Also Like' recommended products feature.
+  * At the bottom of the page is a 'You May Also Like' recommended products feature.
 This displays other products within the same category that the user may be interested in.

  Desktop: